Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-where the maximum is taken over all distributions $Q_{U|S},Q_{X|US}$ such that $Q_{Y|UJ}$ is nonsymmetrizable-$\mathcal{U}$ and $\max_{Q_J}\mathbb{E}[d(S,h(U,$ $Y))]\leq D$. \end{corollary} Taking average over all $s^n$, the probability of each $U^n$ in the codebook being selected is asymptotically equal to the uniform distribution as shown by \eqref{ine: probability of LK}.
+where the maximum is taken over all distributions $Q_{U|S},Q_{X|US}$ and deterministic functions $h: \mathcal{U}\times\mathcal{Y}\to\hat{\mathcal{S}}$ such that $Q_{Y|UJ}$ is nonsymmetrizable-$\mathcal{U}$ and $\max_{Q_J}\mathbb{E}[d(S,h(U,$ $Y))]\leq D$. \end{corollary} Taking average over all $s^n$, the probability of each $U^n$ in the codebook being selected is asymptotically equal to the uniform distribution as shown by \eqref{ine: probability of LK}.
 Hence, coding schemes for normal AVCs under the average error criterion are sufficient.
 The encoder generates a subcodebook for each message by random selection from a fixed type set $T^n_{Q_U}$, where $Q_U=\sum_s Q_{U|S}Q_S$.
 The covering error probability can be bounded by the Chernoff bound and is double exponentially small with respect to $n$, and the remaining proof follows the analysis in \cite{csiszar1988capacity} for the channel $Q_{Y|UJ}.$

-For the pure lossless state communication, we have the following tight bound. \begin{corollary} For the pure lossless state communication over a channel that is nonsymmetrizable-$\mathcal{X}\times\mathcal{S}$, the sequence $S^n$ can be constructed losslessly if and only if
+For the pure lossless state communication, we have the following tight bound. \begin{corollary} For the pure lossless state communication over a channel that is nonsymmetrizable-$\mathcal{X}\times\mathcal{S}$, the sequence $S^n$ can be constructed losslessly using deterministic coding if and only if